 We are exposed to construction market risk and its potential related impact on accounts receivable or contract assets on uncompleted contracts.
 The amounts recorded may be at risk if our customers' ability to pay these obligations is negatively impacted by economic conditions.
 We continually monitor the creditworthiness of our customers and maintain on-going discussions with customers regarding contract status with respect to change orders and billing terms.
 Therefore, we believe we take appropriate action to manage market and other risks, but there is no assurance that we will be able to reasonably identify all risks with respect to the collectability of these assets.
-See also the previous discussion of Accounts Receivable and Allowance for Credit Losses under the heading "Critical Accounting Policies and Estimates" in Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
+For further discussion regarding the collectability of our outstanding accounts receivable, refer to Note 2 - Summary of Significant Accounting Policies of the notes to consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data.

-Amounts invested in our foreign operations are translated into U.S. dollars at the exchange rates in effect at year end.
+Amounts invested in our foreign operations are translated into U.S. dollars at the exchange rates in effect at the end of the period.
 The resulting translation adjustments are recorded as accumulated other comprehensive (loss) income, a component of equity, in the Consolidated Balance Sheets.
 We believe our exposure to the effects that fluctuating foreign currencies may have on our consolidated results of operations is limited because our foreign operations primarily invoice customers and collect obligations in their respective local currencies.
 Additionally, expenses associated with these transactions are generally contracted and paid for in their same local currencies.

 In addition, we are exposed to market risk of fluctuations in certain commodity prices of materials, such as copper and steel, which are used as components of supplies or materials utilized in our construction, building services, and industrial services operations.
-We are also exposed to increases in energy prices, particularly as they relate to gasoline prices for our fleet of approximately 13,200 vehicles.
+We are also exposed to increases in energy prices, particularly as they relate to gasoline prices for our fleet of approximately 13,800 vehicles.
 While we believe we can increase our contract prices to adjust for some price increases in commodities, there can be no assurance that such price increases, if they were to occur, would be recoverable.
 Additionally, our fixed price contracts generally do not allow us to adjust our prices and, as a result, increases in material costs could reduce our profitability with respect to projects in progress.
 Refer to Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion regarding the impact of fluctuations in commodity and material prices on our results of operations for the year ended December 31, 2022.
+Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion regarding the impact of fluctuations in commodity and material prices on our results of operations.